Wil Dasovich: Controversy

 In July 2020, in the second episode of Nas Talks podcast hosted by Palestinian-Israeli vlogger Nuseir Yassin (more commonly known as Nas Daily), Dasovich and Yassin were discussing the role of content creators when the latter brought out the ABS-CBN franchise renewal controversy at one point.
 Seeking an answer, Dasovich responded by saying he distances himself from politics as they're "always gonna upset a huge group of people."
 This remark was met with backlash from Twitter users for apparently advocating "toxic positivity" and choosing to stay away from politics.
 Addressing the backlash and the trend, Dasovich addressed the controversy through his vlog for his statements, he said, were taken out of context stating that Yassin was not literally talking about the network's shutdown, but about "if something bigger happened."

 Personal life

 In August 2017, upon returning to San Francisco after three years abroad, Dasovich explained that he came for treatment for internal bleeding that was apparently contracted from a parasite.
 He later revealed that he was diagnosed with a stage III colon cancer.
 He finished his last cycle of chemotherapy in early January 2018.
 In early February 2018, he revealed that he is cancer-free.

 On February 14, 2018, Dasovich confirmed that he and Alodia Gosiengfiao had begun a relationship.
-In November 14, 2021, Gosiengfiao posted her confirmation through her Facebook page that she and Dasovich have broken up.
+On November 14, 2021, Gosiengfiao posted her confirmation through her Facebook page that she and Dasovich have broken up.

 On April 15, 2018, he won the Shorty Awards' Vlogger of the Year.